 The game is usually played to 120 points.
 However, if it is the first player who reaches the target first, that player must complete his turn and the second player must also complete a turn to ensure fairness.
 Once the second player has finished, the player with the highest score, wins.

-The victorian bagatelle rules are predominently observed in England.
+The official Victorian Bagatelle Rules are predominently observed in England.

-Victorian Bagatelle Rules belong to the obstacle billiards category of cue sports.
+The Victorian Bagatelle Rules article belongs to the Obstacle Billiards Rules category.
 Obstacle billiards is a class of billiard games that are played with various obstacles on the table.

 There are not yet any comments.
 Please post one below.
 All comments are moderated.